centerforbiophotonics/cee_degree_plan_analyzer/README.md

 ---
 ## [Getting Started](#getting-started)
 ### SQL Database
 The database needs to be initialized if not already.
 If it needs to be initialized, load the input folder `degree_plans_with_grade_penalty` with the Degree Plan CSV files.
 To run, go in `~/DegreePlanExplorer/server/db` and run the Python DB initialization script `degree_penalties_to_sql_db.py`.

-The generated SQL database `DegreePlanPenalties.db` is where the server will fetch data from.
+To learn more about how the process in which the grade penalty files were created, jump to [Data Generation](#data-generation)

+When `server.ts` is run, it connects to this generated SQL database `DegreePlanPenalties.db`.
 Here are the tables:

 | Name: course | -- |
 | ----------- | ----------- |